-The same would happen when a new kid would come, and maybe shared some words in his language.
+The same would happen when a new kid would come, and maybe shared some words in her language.

 Or the parents would bring a special treat for the kids to eat, explaining why it's typical in their country.
 See how many things your kid can learn when hearing a new language?
 Forget it.
 Ignorance is the key for living a quieter life.

 Myth : Bilingual kids tend to have problem in school